jspecht3/terminal-tutorial/README.md

 ### Windows
-Most likely, you are running a windows machine, which is great for almost all applications, but terminal usage is not one of them.
+Most likely, you are running a windows machine.
+Windows is great for almost all practical uses, but terminal usage is not one of them.
 Generally speaking, Unix-based operating systems (Linux and macOS) are better for scientific applications.
 For better or worse, Windows is a DOS based operating system, meaning, most scientific applications run better on Linux and macOS than Windows.

 Fortunately, there is a way to use a Linux terminal on Windows known as Windows Subsystem for Linux (WSL).
 This allows you to use Linux commands, applications, etc. on Windows without a virtual machine.